 The default "Severity" options selected in policy are Critical, Important.
 The default "Category" options selected in policy are Security Update, Critical Update, Regular Update, Driver Update.

-- The remediation support for patch management rule is available only for Windows platform using SCCM client. - Patch Management on Mac is not supported with OPSWAT SDK V3 and pre-9.0R1 Pulse clients.
+- The remediation support for patch management rule is available only for Windows platform using SCCM client. - Patch Management on Mac is not supported with OPSWAT SDK V3 and Ivanti Secure Access Client.

 To configure a predefined patch management rule: